-The Natural History Museum Paris, also named the Museum by Parisians, is famous for its dinosaurs, giant cristals and precious stones.
-The Paris Natural History Museum is set in Jardin des Plantes on the Seine left bank, one of the largest parks in the city, and was created in the 17th century.
+The Muséum, also called Natural History Museum Paris, could be named the Paris Dinosaur Museum.
+It is famous first for its dinosaurs, but also for its giant crystals and precious stones.
+The Muséum is set in Jardin des Plantes, one of the largest parks in the city, and was created in the 17th century.
 A great sight for kids complemented by a small zoo.
 Paris museums.

-The museum main attractions are the Hall of Evolution, the gallery of comparative anatomy (pdf documentation) with dinosaurs, giant birds, insects, and the gallery of mineralogy with 600 000 minerals, giant crystals and royal precious stones.
+The museum main attractions are the Hall of Evolution, the gallery of comparative anatomy (pdf documentation) with dinosaurs, giant birds, insects, and the gallery of mineralogy with 600.000 minerals, giant crystals and royal precious stones.
 A great museum with kids.
+Paris for kids

 Paris Natural History Museum and its dinosaur collections fascinate both adults and kids.

 The Jardin des Plantes feature beautiful flowers, a small zoo, and 19th century tropical glasshouses.

 Paris Natural History Museum and Jardin des Plantes are a great sight for adults with children.
 It is possible to walk on the Seine lower quays from Jardin des Plantes to Notre-Dame, one of best Paris walks.
 Check Seine river map.

 The dinosaurs are a group of animals, which today includes all birds.
 But in the past, there were many other dinosaurs, cousins of birds, which could be very different and which have now disappeared.
 They are, however, known from their fossils.
 Among these extinct dinosaurs, many were unlike any other known animal on Earth; some were huge and it is even among dinosaurs that we find the largest land animals of all time.
 For a very long time, dinosaurs have been the dream of scientists and enthusiasts, who discover their fossils and who seek to know what these animals looked like.